DaramLikhitha/invoice-data-extraction/ReadMe.md

-# Invoice Data Extraction - MODEL-3
+# Invoice Data Extraction Tool

 ## Overview

-This project utilizes the OpenAI GPT-3.5-turbo model for extracting carrier names from multiple invoice images or PDFs.
+This project utilizes the OpenAI GPT-3.5-turbo model for extracting data from multiple invoice images or PDFs.

-## Benefits

-- Accepts multiple PDFs or images simultaneously.
-- Scanned PDFs are formatted/enhanced to provide accurate responses.

 ## Application